ts2018id/calmbootcamp/index.rst

     - Calm: eScript
     - Calm: Marketplace

-Initial Setup
+Akses Lab
 +++++++++++++

-- Take note of the *Passwords* being used.
-- Log into your virtual desktops (connection info below)
+- User Accounts: *PHX-POC021-User01, PHX-POC021-User02 … PHX-POC021-User20*
+- User Password: nut4nixP@ssw0rd

+**Pulse Secure VPN Client**

+1. If client already installed skip to step 5
+2. login to https://xlv-uswest1.nutanix.com or https://xlv-useast1.nutanix.com using the supplied user credentials
+3. Download and install client
+4. Logout of the Web UI

 Environment Details
 +++++++++++++++++++

 Nutanix Workshops are intended to be run in the Nutanix Hosted POC environment.
 Your cluster will be provisioned with all necessary images, networks, and VMs required to complete the exercises.

-Your Reservation Information for PHX-POC021 (NX-3060).
+Your Reservation Information for **PHX-POC021** (NX-3060).

 Reservation ID: 78995

 - Start Date: 2019-11-27 20:00
 - Stop Date: 2019-12-04 20:00
 - Timezone: Singapore